Leaving an Abusive Relationship with No Money

 The first step is to create a timeline for when it will be best for you to leave the abusive marriage safely and on your terms.

-Without the line in the sand, you will end up believing what your heart wants you to believe and ignoring the facts.
-This only protracts the continued abuse.
-However, once you have decided to leave you will still have to create a timeline so that you will be able to leave your abusive narcissistic partner as smoothly as possible.
+This only prolongs the continued abuse.
+However, once you have decided to leave, you will still have to create a timeline so that you will be able to leave your abusive, narcissistic partner as smoothly as possible.

 The timeline will keep you on track and ensure that you focus on achieving your goal of being prepared!